huggingface/exporters/README.md

 Note: If the configuration object used returns `True` from `use_legacy_format`, the model can be saved as `ModelName.mlmodel` instead of `.mlpackage`.

-The [Hugging Face Hub](https://huggingface.co) can also host your Core ML models.
-You can use the [`huggingface_hub` package](https://huggingface.co/docs/huggingface_hub/main/en/index) to upload the converted model to the Hub from Python.

 #### Validating the model outputs

 The final step is to validate that the outputs from the base and exported model agree within some absolute tolerance.
 You can use the `validate_model_outputs()` function provided by the `exporters.coreml` package as follows: